georgewallace/elasticsearch/docs/reference/query-languages/eql.md

 }
 ```

+%  TEST[setup:sec_logs]

 ## Run an async EQL search [eql-search-async]

 By default, EQL search requests are synchronous and wait for complete results before returning a response.
-However, complete results can take longer for searches across large data sets or [frozen](docs-content://manage-data/lifecycle/data-tiers.md) data.
+However, complete results can take longer for searches across large data sets or [frozen](data-tiers.md) data.

 To avoid long waits, run an async EQL search.
 Set `wait_for_completion_timeout` to a duration you’d like to wait for synchronous results.